 Why most mobile ad clicks don’t convert

 Advancements in advertising targeting technology, have enabled advertisers to serve optimized ads to audiences based on demographic, psychographic, behavioral, and geographic segmentation data.
 For example, in the EEA and UK, using an authorised CMP with Google Consent mode can help you recover conversions lost due to privacy settings.
 This helps maximize ad clicks, which is essential, but it’s not enough to increase your revenue.
+Partnering with a creative ad agency offers substantial benefits for optimizing your mobile pages.
+Their expertise in design and user experience ensures your mobile site is not only visually appealing but also highly functional.

 Landing page conversions are where your revenue comes from—but the average mobile conversion rate across Google Ads is only 3.48% on the search network and 0.72% on the display network.